-Should I Hold Weights While Running On A Treadmill?
+Should I Hold Weights While Exercising On A Treadmill?

 By Simon Gould

-There is a trend to hold weights while running on a treadmill.
-It means you're getting a harder run and people assume you're working the upper body more.
+There is a trend to hold weights while walking or running on a treadmill.
+It means you're getting a harder workout and people assume you're working the upper body more.
 It certainly makes it harder because it makes you heavier.
 One popular treadmill for sale even includes a space for weights to be placed on the treadmill within easy reach as you exercise.
-But should you use them?

 Holding weights just makes you weigh heavier, this puts stress on your joints and muscles.
 If you weigh more you're more likely to get injured from the running you do.
 When I ran when I was heavier, my left knee used to get into problems and this was from running for short distances.
 It's when I lost weight that it went away.